Australia Photo Unfurling Tree Fern This photo was taken on my recent trip to the Lamington National Park rainforest, in SE Queensland.

 Australia Photo ~ Swamp Paperbark Trees, Australia Paperbark trees are so quintessentially Australian, with their peeling trunks.
 There’s a swampy area I walk past most days.
 This week I actually stopped to photograph it 🙂

-In the dunes that back the beach, it amazes me that anything can grow ~ No nutrients in the soil, and such good drainage no water will hold between the fine white grains of sand – Yet, defying possibility, these coastal plants produce luscious yellow blooms.
-Keeping close to the ground, hugging the sparkling shard minutia, they duck the […]
+In the sand dunes that back the beach, it amazes me that anything can grow ~ This is an Island Beach No nutrients in the soil, and such good drainage no water will hold between the fine white grains of sand – Yet, these coastal plants defy the possibility producing luscious yellow blooms.
+Keeping close to […]

 Natural Bridge is an arch of basalt that spans Cave Creek, in SE Queensland, Australia.
 Water pouring down the creek bed over millions of years has eroded and worn through a thin layer of basalt so it now cascades through an opening in the roof of the cave leaving a natural arch bridge spanning the […]